NOAA-GSL/VxIngest/docs/reviews/architecture.md

 ## Templates

-There is an associated ingest template that will define the data types, "MD:V01:RAOB:HRRR_OPS:ingest:grib2".
-This is a straightforward grib2 ingest template.
+There are associated ingest templates that will define the data types, "MD:V01:RAOB:PRS:HRRR_OPS:ingest:grib2" and "MD:V01:RAOB:PRS:HRRR_OPS:ingest:grib2".
+These are straightforward grib2 ingest templates.
 There will be a data document for each fcst hour and each level with entries for every RAOB station.
 We will record drift info in the data section.

 ## Data Source